maglab/GeneLength_supplementary/README.md

 S2 Table.
 Functional analysis results for WebGestalt and DAVID.

 S3 Table.
-KEGG Pathway IDs used in Supplementary Figure 3.
+Number of genes per KEGG Pathway and KEGG Pathway IDs used in Supplementary Figure 3.

 S4 Table.
 Co-Expression results.